 Exotic food: Roasted Nucú

-Main dish: Niguel Juti pork, zispolá / beef stew with chickpea, pork with chard rabbit/venison in ciguamonte, jerky with beans.
+Main dish: Niguel Juti pork, zispolá / beef stew with chickpea, pork with chard rabbit/venison in ciguamonte, and jerky with beans.

 Desserts: Suspiro, Turulete, tanned nanche, tanned jocote, puxinú, nuégados, gaznate